 Arguably the biggest feature you get by pairing the Pixel Buds with a Pixel 2 is the ability to trigger the Google Assistant with a quick tap and also use Google's impressive language translation technology to translate up to 40 supported languages into English nearly instantaneously.
 This feature is only available for Pixel phones and as such make them a really intriguing option — especially if you love to travel to far-off lands where that live translation feature could come in extremely handy.

-When it comes to over-ear noise-canceling Bluetooth headphones, the Bose QuietComfort 35s are basically the gold standard.
+When it comes to over-ear noise-canceling Bluetooth headphones, the Bose QuietComfort 35 II's are basically the gold standard.
 The Bose brand is synonymous with high-quality audio products and the QC 35s are a great example of their craftsmanship.

-Sure, these puppies will set you back $429, but you absolutely get your money's worth.
+Sure, these puppies will set you back $349, which is a fair price for what is arguably the best noise-cancelling headphones out there.
 They've been reviewed well by most people who've tried them, including AC's own Phil Nickinson, who called them nearly perfect.
-If noise cancellation and comfort are your biggest factors when buying headphones, you gotta consider Bose.
+If noise cancellation and comfort are your biggest factors when buying headphones, you have to consider Bose.

 Jabra Move Wireless